KIRA5000/Solidity-Practice/README.md

  - This directory is created to learn Solidity.
  - It contains all the code that I would practice to master solidity.

+ ## Info

+ - It is a contract-based language.
+That means it basically used to write smart contracts in EVM.
+ - It is inspired from C++, Python and JavaScript.
+ - It is a statically typed language, that means we need to speciffy data types at compile time only, unlike python

 ## Compiler installation

 This step is not needed if you plan to use remix